 You may remember Miss Seminatore as a strict 4th grade teacher and no-nonsense librarian at Memorial School.
-Well, children, today we’re going on a field trip to the 1940s, before Memorial School existed.
+Well, today we’re going on a field trip to the 1940s, before Memorial School existed.
 We’re visiting her childhood home at Maple Knoll Turkey Farm, on Bedford St. near St. Malachy Parish.

 Every morning, on their way to work, men would pull up to the farmhouse, knock on the door and order a chicken, or a turkey, or a rabbit, for pick-up later on the way home.
 Fresh meat for dinner!
-Answering the door was none other than young Marie Seminatore.
+Answering the door was young Marie Seminatore.
 It was her job to essentially catch dinner for her customers.
 She had to know her inventory.
 If a customer wanted a 20-lb turkey, he wouldn’t want to pay for a 25-lb turkey.
 So Marie had to stalk and catch the right bird.

 Ever try to catch a bird?
 It’s not easy.
 “The one you wanted was always the farthest one away, and the other ones would cover for them,” she says.
 “Listen, those animals weren’t stupid.”
 Once caught, it was time to “dress” the bird for the customer.
 “My mother and I took the bird to the barn cellar, hung it upside down, opened the beak, stuck a knife into it and killed it.
 When they die, they loosen their feathers.
 I’d pull the feathers off, cut off the head, pull out the organs.
 There was a bucket underneath to catch the blood.”
 The finished “dressed” bird would go into a paper bag and wait in the refrigerator for the returning customer.